- Read through the FAQ and the Anthropology and GIAC admissions pages before contacting our office or GIAC.

 - Proofread twice, upload once.
 You may be able to upload each document only once and uploaded items cannot be removed.
 Make sure the PDF for each item includes the entire document and is the version that you want to submit.
 International students should include a copy of the English translation of their transcript(s) in the same PDF.

-- Send any paper documents to our office or the GIAC office without contacting the Admissions Coordinator first.
+- Send any paper documents to our office or the GIAC office without contacting the Graduate Program Coordinator first.
 Paper copies will be destroyed upon receipt unless there is a specific and agreed-upon reason to send them to the department or GIAC.

 - Use your Social Security number as an identifier.
 Please use only your full name and UT EID.
 Please redact your SSN from any documents that you scan and upload (a black Sharpie is perfect for this).